Ena Baga: 1945–1960s

 After the war, the great pipe organs in theatres and cinemas were seldom used.
 In some theatres, the organs were removed to make room for bigger Cinemascope screens.
 From 1957 to 1962 Baga visited southern Africa to perform for the Italian workers building the Kariba dam in Northern Rhodesia.

 By the 1960s, though, interest in organs was revived, and Hammond organs were imported from the US as home organs.
 In the 1960s, Baga played an electric organ at Joe Lyons's corner house on Tottenham Court Road, and later at the Jolly Blacksmith at Fulwell.
 Baga updated her repertoire to suit the 1960s, and the new Hammond electric organ, performing tunes such as Smoke Gets in Your Eyes.

 Late 1960s–2000s

+In 1968, her Champagne for Two was released on Crystal CRY 3010.
+She was backed by percussionist Eric Howell.

 When London theatres began showing silent films again in the late 1960s and into the 1980s, she played organ again for silent movies, improvising melodies and passages to suit the onscreen action.
 She performed on the Light Programme, and from 1969 on, she played on BBC Radio 2's The Organist Entertains.
 In 1976, she gave Oscar Peterson a masterclass on how play for silent film scenes.